strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-08-20-lec23-eigenvalues-and-diagonalizability.markdown

 <!------------------------------------------------------------------------------------>
 Two questions:
 <br>
-Questions 1: What does such a basis exist?
+Questions 1: Does such a basis exist?
 <br>
 Question 2: If it exists, how can we compute it?
 <br>